-- Experienced, trained & qualified in EHS; - Fully support and active oversight in the implementation of the PC E&S Policy and the internally developed ESMS; - Ensure that the PC E&S Policy is included/referenced as part of sub-contractor agreements; - Promote a positive environmental & social culture and good practices by personal example and leadership; - Ensure compliance with safeguard conditions for commencing works in areas with involuntary resettlement issues/impacts and ensure timely implementation of corrective actions in case of non-compliance and grievances. - Review and approve EPC Contractor / O&M Company environmental and social management budgets, resourcing and staffing; - Ensure resources (human and financial) are allocated appropriately in practice to manage the ESMS; - Conduct regular site tours that include a specific focus on E&S elements; - Promote discussion of E&S management at team meetings; and

-- Monitor and report on environmental management and performance.
+- Experienced, trained & qualified in EHS; - Fully support and active oversight in the implementation of the PC E&S Policy and the internally developed ESMS; - Ensure that the PC E&S Policy is included/referenced as part of sub-contractor agreements; - Promote a positive environmental & social culture and good practices by personal example and leadership; - Ensure compliance with safeguard conditions for commencing works in areas with involuntary resettlement issues/impacts and ensure timely implementation of corrective actions in case of non-compliance and grievances. - Review and approve EPC Contractors / O&M Company environmental and social management budgets, resourcing and staffing; - Ensure resources (human and financial) are allocated appropriately in practice to manage the ESMS; - Conduct regular site tours that include a specific focus on E&S elements; - Ensure that the Joint E&S taskforce is set up and executing its responsibilities; - Promote discussion of E&S management at team meetings; and - Monitor and report on environmental management and performance.